unahouExosite/docs/portals/README.md

 ### Portal object

-An object containing information about a portal.
+A Portal object contains information on a Portal, such as the Portal's devices, id, description and shares.

 ```
 {